 Most truck accident injury claims result in a financial settlement without the plaintiff ever filing a lawsuit.
 When the trucking company or their insurer accepts liability, resolving these cases is typically a matter of negotiating to maximize compensation.

 Not all cases settle, however.
 When the opposing party is unwilling to accept an appropriate demand package, your last option for compensation is to take your case to court.
-Berry Law can help you determine an appropriate demand package and advise you on whether you should file a lawsuit. .
+Berry Law personal injury lawyers can help you determine an appropriate demand package and advise you on whether you should file a lawsuit.

 How Long do You Have to File a Truck Wreck Case?

-Nebraska state law limits the amount of time an injured person has to file a lawsuit seeking compensation after a truck accident.
-This is referred to as the statute of limitations, and it is set forth in Nebraska Revised Statutes § 25-207(3).
+Nebraska state law limits the amount of time an injured person has to file a lawsuit seeking fair compensation after a truck accident.
+This deadline is referred to as the statute of limitations, outlined in Nebraska Revised Statutes § 25-207(3).

 In most cases, plaintiffs must file their lawsuit within four years of the date of their accident, but it is wise to take action well before this deadline approaches.
-An experienced truck accident lawyer in Lincoln can help you with filing a claim within the statute of limitations.
+Additionally, there are some circumstances when a shorter limitations period may apply.
+Thus, meeting with an experienced truck accident lawyer in Lincoln shortly after a collision can help you file a personal injury claim within the statute of limitations.

 Types of Truck Accident Injuries We Represent